 Cut regressive taxes like the car tax.
 The Virginia car tax is one of the most regressive taxes in the country.
 An automobile is necessary for every family to pursue a basic living, and annually taxing the ownership of a basic necessity places an unfair burden on the people who can least afford it.
 Ben will work to finally remove this hated tax, a promise made by Republican governor John Gilmore that like so many Republican promises has been left unfulfilled.

-Strong social safety nets.
+Equal access to the tools to succeed.
 Ben believes that America is strong when we are free, and we’re not free when so many of our friends and neighbors are one job away from homelessness.
 Ben believes that the winners in our society should pay more taxes to protect social security and medicare, guaranteed income, food and housing assistance, free cash-based healthcare, and free community college tuition for anyone who needs it.
 Protecting the basic freedoms of all Virginians will grow our economy.

 Local governments should make local economic decisions.
 State and local governments should have the freedom to make economic decisions like raising the minimum wage on their own, without being restricted by federal control.
 Ben was glad to see that Governor McAuliffe vetoed House Bill 1753, which would have taken control of the minimum wage away from local governments, and he was not surprised to see that so many big-government Republicans voted for it, including Delegate Freitas.
 If Arlington or Culpeper want to raise their minimum wage on their own, then we should be free to do so without state oversight.
 Ben strongly agrees with our terrific Governor that “Decisions regarding municipal contracts should be made by local leaders who fully understand local needs.”